Are essential oils safe for babies and children?

 Essential oils and aromatherapy have become really popular over the last few years.
 More and more people are using oils but unfortunately fewer are following safety advice.

-Sadly this is leading to more oil related accidents and causing parents who hear about them to worry.
+Sadly this is leading to more oil related accidents and causing parents who hear about these incidents to worry.

 This is his book…